Code-Institute-Submissions/milestone-project-first/README.md

 Milestone project 1: User-Centric Frontend Development - Code Institute

-A Education Institute has request a website for initial students to introduction them on History of Classic Music.
+A Education Institute has request a website for students on secondary leverl  to introduce them on History of Classic Music.

-Also, The institution requested as a page to contact us if those students with more interest want to go deep on the investigation.

-The final purpose was to facilitate students a quick and easy access to the history of Classic Music.

-Demo
+The purpose of the website is scencially educational with links to wikipedia to further digging on genres and musical periods.
+It offers also the option to fill a form of those with more insterest to work on projects related to musical history.

 UX

-The purpose was to reach secondary level students caching up easily  their attention with a youtube  video with a well known Opera singer.
+The end user of this project are scencially persons on secondary school, ages between 12 to 17.
+The objective was to create something simple where students could access to information and at the same time play a video of one of the most famous opera singer of all time.
-At the same time, providing a easy navigation menu on monitors and mobiles.
+The website provide a very easy navigation on mobiles and small,medium and larger screen sizes.

-However, we tried to keep focus on the main idea, which was to get easily time and genres in chronological order.
+We tried to keep focus on the main idea, which was to provide on a quick view , musical periods and genres in chronological order.

 User stories:
 While visiting the institute we collect randomly opinion from kids on ages 13 to 17: